jucian0/posts/pub-sub-pattern.md

 > Ford's announcement: At Ford, we are very happy to announce a new senior position available.
 Please apply for this opportunity, and come and work with us, ford@ford.com

-> Volkswagen's announcement: At Volkswagen, we are very happy to announcea new senior position available.Please, apply for this opportunity, and come and work with us, volkswagen@volkswagen.com
+> Volkswagen's announcement: At Volkswagen, we are very happy to announce a new senior position available.Please, apply for this opportunity, and come and work with us, volkswagen@volkswagen.com

-> BMW's announcement: At BMW,  we are very happy to announce a new senior position available.Please apply for this opportuninty, and work with us, bmw@bmw.com
+> BMW's announcement: At BMW,  we are very happy to announce a new senior position available.
+Please apply for this opportuninty, and work with us, bmw@bmw.com

 After a few days, many candidates applied for the opportunities and each company answered their candidates by e-mail, giving them more details about the job.